imfl/python-snippets/lag/README.md

 #### Easy Generation of Lagged and Future Values for Time Series

-Suppose you have a `pandas.Series` to reflect China's GDP is the past decade:
+Suppose you have a `pandas.Series` to reflect China's GDP (US$ trillion) is the past decade:

 ```
          gdp